-• the facts described in the registration statement of which this prospectus supplement is a part; • the Internal Revenue Code; • current, temporary and proposed Treasury Regulations promulgated under the Internal Revenue Code; • the legislative history of the Internal Revenue Code; • current administrative interpretations and practices of the Internal Revenue Service, or IRS; and • court decisions, expressed those rulin tax consider e date of this prospectus.
-In addition, the administrative interpretations and practices of the IRS include its practices and policies as in private letter rulings that are not binding on the IRS, except with respect to the particular taxpayers who requested and received gs.
-Future legislation, treasury regulations, administrative interpretations and practices and/or court decisions may adversely affect the erations contained in this discussion.
+- the facts described in the registration statement of which this prospectus supplement is a part; - the Internal Revenue Code; - current, temporary and proposed Treasury Regulations promulgated under the Internal Revenue Code; - the legislative history of the Internal Revenue Code; - current administrative interpretations and practices of the Internal Revenue Service, or IRS; and - court decisions, all as of the date of this prospectus.
+In addition, the administrative interpretations and practices of the IRS include its practices and policies as expressed in private letter rulings that are not binding on the IRS, except with respect to the particular taxpayers who requested and received those rulings.
+Future legislation, treasury regulations, administrative interpretations and practices and/or court decisions may adversely affect the tax considerations contained in this discussion.
 Any change could apply retroactively to transactions preceding the date of the change.
-The tax ions contained in this discussion may be challenged by the IRS, and we have not requested, and do not plan to request, any rulings RS.
-13
+The tax considerations contained in this discussion may be challenged by the IRS, and we have not requested, and do not plan to request, any rulings from the IRS.

 As a condition to the closing of each offering of equity securities offered by this prospectus, as otherwise specified in the applicable prospectus supplement, our tax counsel will render an opinion to the underwriters of that offering to the effect that, commencing with our taxable year December 31, 1973, we (as one of our predecessors, Corporate Property Investors, Inc.) have been organized in conformity with the requirements for qualification as a REIT, and our method of operation has enabled us to meet, and our proposed method of operation will enable us to continue to meet, the requirements for qualification and taxation as a REIT under the Internal Revenue Code.
-It must be emphasized that this opinion will be based on various assumptions and representations that we will make as to factual matters, including representations to be made in a factual certificate to be provided by one of our officers.
-In addition, this opinion will be based on our factual representations set forth in this prospectus and in the applicable prospectus supplement.
+It must be emphasized that this opinion will be based on various assumptions and representations that we will make as to factual matters, including representations set forth in this prospectus and in the applicable prospectus supplement.
 Our tax counsel will have no obligation to update its opinion subsequent to the date it is rendered.
 Moreover, our qualification and taxation as a REIT depend on our ability to meet, through actual annual operating results, asset diversification, distributions and diversity of stock ownership, the various qualification tests imposed by the Internal Revenue Code, discussed below, the results of which will not be reviewed by our tax counsel.
 Accordingly, no assurance can be given that our actual results of operations for any particular taxable year will satisfy those requirements, and no assurance can be given that we will qualify as a REIT in any particular year.
 Further, the anticipated U.S. Federal income tax treatment described in this prospectus may be changed, perhaps retroactively, by legislative, administrative or judicial action at any time.